UCSF-DataSci/06-data-munging-kanting6/README.md

 ### Potential Next Steps or Further Improvements

-In the future, I plan to implement automated checks for data integrity to ensure ongoing data quality in analyses and maintain proper logs of all data quality enhancements.
+In the future, I plan to implement automated checks for data integrity to ensure ongoing data quality in analyses and keep all proper logs as records for data quality enhancements.